-DRISI provides solutions and knowledge that improves California's transportation system.

-Estimating Wet-Pavement Exposure with Precipitation Data

-Updating county-level wet-pavement exposure estimates to account for different patterns in precipitation due to climate change.

-WHAT IS THE NEED?
+DRISI provides solutions and knowledge that improves California's transportation system Research Notes Estimating Wet-Pavement Exposure with Precipitation Data Updating county-level wet-pavement exposure estimates to account for different patterns in precipitation due to climate change WHAT IS THE NEED?

-The California Department of Transportation (Caltrans) is committed to safety as the top priority.
-To this end, Caltrans develops a list of high crash concentration locations (Table C) every quarter using the Traffic Accident Surveillance and Analysis System database.
-Table C identifies the ramps, intersections and highway segments with crash rates that are significantly higher than the statewide average.
+Caltrans is committed to safety as the top priority.
+To this end, Caltrans develops a list of high crash concentration locations (Table C) every quarter using the Traffic Accident Surveillance and Analysis System (TASAS) database.
+Table C identifies the ramps, intersections, and highway segments with crash rates that are significantly higher than the statewide average.
 The identified locations in Table C are then investigated individually to evaluate collision risk based on observed frequency.
 Caltrans also develops a Wet Table C annually that analyzes updated lists of wet accidents alone using a similar methodology as Table C. The existing table of percent wet time (i.e., wet pavement factors) was developed in 2008 based on data from 1995-2005.
-Due to climate change and other environmental considerations the frequency and intensity of precipitation has likely changed.
+Due to climate change and other environmental considerations the frequency and intensity of precipitation have likely changed.
 This may mean that the wet-pavement exposure factors are now outdated.
 Outdated wet percent time factors may misidentify locations as being significant and requiring site investigation.
 More importantly, incorrect wet percent time factors used in the development of Wet Table C could result in locations needing safety investigations not being identified.
-In addition to this, to improve the High Collision Concentration Locations program, Caltrans is transitioning to Safety Performance Function (SPF)based network screening to replace Table C. These SPFs also rely on the same wet-pavement exposure data and may reduce performance of the programs.
-Not having accurate wet-pavement exposure factors will may also delay the implementation of the wet SPFs.
-Considering this, there is an urgent need to develop an updated wet-pavement exposure factors.
+In addition to this, to improve the HCCL program, Caltrans is transitioning to SPFbased network screening to replace Table C. These SPFs also rely on the same wet-pavement exposure data and may reduce the performance of the programs.
+Not having accurate wetpavement exposure factors will also delay the implementation of the wet SPFs.
+Considering this, an urgent need is to develop updated wet-pavement exposure factors.
+WHAT ARE WE DOING?

-ADA Notice: Users with accessibility issues may contact the California Department of Transportation, Division of Research, Innovation and System Information.
-For TTY assistance, call the California Relay Service at 711, email: pm2.communications@dot.ca.gov or write California, DRISI - MS-83, P.O.
+Wet percent time refers to the proportion of time during the year that pavement is damp.
+Wet time is usually measured hourly or daily and expressed as a percentage.
+First, hourly precipitation ADA Notice: Users with accessibility issues may contact the California Department of Transportation, Division of Research, Innovation and System Information.
+For TTY assistance, call the California Relay Service at 711, email: pm2.communications@dot.ca.gov or write Caltrans, DRISI - MS-83, P.O.
 Box 942873 Sacramento, CA 94273-0001